caiocobacho/automation4j/README.md

 ## About automation4j

-automation4j is a simple mobile framework, currently configured for android only, works on both native and hybrids apps.
+Made in Java, automation4j is a simple  mobile framework, currently configured for android only, works on both native and hybrids apps.
 If you want to use on iOS, just adjust the capabilities.

 # More info
 The model of your architecture is in PageObjects, I also created a simple junit runner, already with an example feature.
 Obviously using Cucumber for BDD testing.